-6.15 A submitted Agricultural Land Classification report identifies the majority of the site as being in Class 3A, which falls under the classification of the best and most versatile agricultural land.
+6.13 A submitted Agricultural Land Classification report identifies the majority of the site as being in Class 3A &b, which falls under the classification of the best and most versatile agricultural land.
 On this basis it will be demonstrated that there is additional harm.
-Limited weight is given to this harm.